KUPR 99.9

 Picture

 Kim Perkins is a self-taught harper (harpers play lever or Celtic harps, harpists play pedal harps) but was classically trained on the piano.
-Kim lives in Placitas and shared her story and music with KUPR's Jerry D. You can listen to the entire segment below and her CD is available at Hoot Art Gallery in Placitas.
+Kim lives in Placitas and shared her story and music with KUPR's Jerry D, in Feb 2016.
+You can listen to the entire segment below and her CD is available at Hoot Art Gallery in Placitas.
 Learn more about her at www.kimperkins.org.

 Picture

-Jerry interviews Cali Shaw and plays cuts from his new album Under The Olive Tree (released November, 2015).
+Jerry interviews Cali Shaw in May of 2016, and plays cuts from his new album Under The Olive Tree (released November, 2015).
 On it, Shaw continues his unique vision of modern acoustic music by employing instruments not normally associated with folk and making them seem perfectly at home and in proper context within the boundaries of his songs.

 Picture